Suggestions for Improving Academic Performance

 Take advantage of academic resources early and often:

 - The Math Center provides support not just for formal MATH courses, but can sometimes help with Statistics and other quantitative/technology courses.

 - Visit the Writing Center.
 Good writers have their work reviewed by editors.
 It follows that all writers could benefit from working with a tutor in the Writing Center.

-- Peer Tutoring is available for most 100 and some 200 level courses through the Office of Academic Affairs.
+- Peer Tutoring is available for most 100 and some 200 level courses through the Center for Academic Advising and Support Services.